Gas Leaf Blower Ban in US States and Cities

 Michigan has seen a couple of cities make strides towards banning gas-powered leaf blowers.
 Detroit and Ann Arbor are among the cities where local governments are considering or have enacted regulations.

 • Ann Arbor: The city has implemented a ban on gas-powered leaf blowers as part of its environmental strategy.
 Violations will cause $100 for the first offense and $250 for the next offense.
-Gas leaf blowers can still be used from October through May but will be completely prohibited by January 2028 under a four-year phaseout
+Gas leaf blowers can still be used from October through May but will be completely prohibited by January 2028 under a four-year phaseout.

 • Michigan City: The city is banning gas-powered leaf blowers to reduce noise and environmental impact, aligning with other regional efforts.